Bloomberg Global Business Forum

-Through a series of insightful discussions and focused working groups, the Bloomberg Global Business Forum is an opportunity for presidents, prime ministers and CEOs to share their visions for sustainable economic development, and for the two groups to find new ways to work together toward common goals.
+Through a series of insightful discussions and focused working groups, the Bloomberg Global Business Forum was an opportunity for presidents, prime ministers and CEOs to share their visions for sustainable economic development, and for the two groups to find new ways to work together toward common goals.

 How we respond to today’s challenges will determine the next stage of the global economy.
-This one-of-a-kind platform for leadership and collaboration moves beyond the analysis and provides participants with a chance to shape it.
+This one-of-a-kind platform for leadership and collaboration moved beyond the analysis and provided participants with a chance to shape it.

 2018 Bloomberg Global Business Forum

 September 26, 2018

 Plaza Hotel, New York City

 Participation at the Bloomberg Global Business Forum is by invitation only.

 When international relations are frayed by politics, businesses can help to mend and strengthen them through trade and investment, and through public-private partnerships that tackle issues even the most powerful governments cannot solve by themselves.